oparvizi/Statistics/MetaAnalysis.md

    - Criticisms of evidence hierarchies
    -Systematic reviews: ummarize all scientific evidence relating to a particular research question include the followingsources:

         • Computerized databases such as PubMed and MEDLINE
         • Bibliographies of textbooks
         • References in published original studies and in review articles
         • Registers of studies conducted
-        • Personal communication with specialists in the field of interest It is usually necessary to search multiple sources for several reasons:
+        • Personal communication with specialists in the field of interest
+        It is usually necessary to search multiple sources for several reasons:
         • E lectronic databases may not be totally complete due to the accidental omission of some publications
         • Studies may only be listed in a specialist database, such as the AMED database for studies in allied and complementary medicine
         • Some newer medical journals may not yet be indexed in PubMed

         Search strategy: needs to be tailored to the purpose of the study
             • Identify abstracts in the subject area
             • Read and discard those that are inappropriate
-            • O btain full versions of all potentially appropriate publications and discard those that are then shown to be inappropriate
-        Choosing search terms for electronic searching
+            • Obtain full versions of all potentially appropriate publications and discard those that are then shown to be inappropriate Choosing search terms for                   electronic searching
             • Use a combination of recognized words— MeSH (medical subjectheading)
             • Watch out for UK versus US spellings
-            • Check that the search strategy has worked Extracting the relevant data
+            • Check that the search strategy has worked
+        Extracting the relevant data
         Reporting results: PRISMA
   Meta-analysis: combine the results from multiple studies to produce a single estimate.

         why?
-        • T o pool all findings on a topic to gain an overall view
+        • To pool all findings on a topic to gain an overall view
-        • T o increase statistical power compared with individual studies
+        • To increase statistical power compared with individual studies
-        • T o improve estimates of effect size
+        • To improve estimates of effect size
-        • T o resolve controversies when the findings of studies disagree
+        • To resolve controversies when the findings of studies disagree
-        • T o answer new questions not addressed in individual studies Protocol for meta- analysis:
+        • To answer new questions not addressed in individual studies Protocol for meta- analysis:
             • Aims of the meta- analysis
             • Rules for inclusion and exclusion of studies